efmayost/grafana-demo-docs/src/data_sources.md

 ## Data sources

-Once inside the UI, we need to declare three data sources, elasticsearch, and sqlite.
+Once inside the UI, we need to declare four data sources, elasticsearch, sqlite, infinity from github, and infinity from s3.

 On the left hand side, click on the burger menu icon to expand the menu.